 The Husqvarna 350BT is a big, bad blower offered by Husqvarna.
-This blower was designed for the large yard owner, and it shows.
-Husqvarna offers a huge suite of backpack blowers ranging from casual small-yard owners to equipping the big commercial teams to clean off a golf course.
+The Husqvarna backpack blower was designed for the large yard owner, and it shows.

 Let’s check out the guide for today’s review: